- 5 Key Challenges Faced by Children with Phonological Disorder

 4. Lower Self-Confidence

 For kids, social integration and group participation are based on their comfort levels with language.
-Expression, communication, and clarity in thought emerge from a firm grasp of language parameters.
+Expression, communication, and clarity of thought emerge from a firm grasp of language parameters.
 A phonological disorder can lower self-confidence in kids, which could lead to secondary issues.

 5. Developmental Issues With Language

-Recognizing Signs of Phonological Disorder in Kids
+6 Ways of Recognizing Signs of Phonological Disorder in Kids

 There are essential cues that parents should be aware of when determining whether their kids have a phonological disorder.